deja-vu-platform/deja-vu/designer/README.md

 ## Development
 Run `yarn start` to host the app at `localhost:4200` and open it in Electron.
 If you'd rather use a browser, run `yarn serve` to host the app without starting Electron (some features will be disabled).

+Don't forget to start the mongo daemon with `mongod` in a separate shell.

 ## Production
 Run `yarn prod` build the app and open it in Electron.
 Currently the production build fails due to issues in the clichés so this is a development build.